borland502/vite-electron-builder/README.md

 There is only one requirement: the template expects to import renderer by `@app/renderer` name.

 > [!TIP]
-> You can create new renderer package in interactive mode by `npm run init`.
+> You can create new renderer package in interactive mode by `bun run init`.

 > [!NOTE]
 > If you are using a bundler other than vite,